dilldylanpickle/dilldylanpickle/README.md

 * Vulnerability research
 * BBQing meat
 * Working out at the gym
-* Blasting the subs in my truck
+* Blasting music at the loudest frequency possible

 ## Languages and Tools
 - C